“You can only create in your life what you can envision in your mind.” – Terrie Elizabeth Reeves

 “Embracing change requires being open-minded and awake to new possibilities.
 To have the capacity to see beyond the obvious and the desire and courage to walk into the unknown.
 Change requires letting go of the familiar, stepping beyond what is comfortable, and trusting yourself and the process.” – Terrie Elizabeth Reeves

-Empower Health America is committed to helping individuals, teams and organizations thrive, and coaching is a big part of what we do.
-If you are interested in hearing more about Train For Life Empowerment Coaching click here and contact us at firstname.lastname@example.org.
+Empower Health America is committed to helping individuals, leadership, teams, and organizations thrive, so coaching is a big part of what we do.
+If you are interested in hearing more about Train For Life Empowerment Coaching contact us at firstname.lastname@example.org.